iayushhb/SAA-C03/README.md

 -   ENI is used mainly for low-budget, high-availability network solutions.

 -   However, if you suspect you need high network throughput then you can use Enhanced Networking ENI.
--   Enhanced Networking ENI uses single root I/O virtualization to provide high-performance networking capabilities on supported instance types.
-SR-IOV provides higher I/O and lower throughput and it ensures higher bandwidth, higher packet per second (PPS) performance, and consistently lower inter-instance latencies.
-SR-IOV does this by dedicating the interface to a single instance and effectively bypassing parts of the Hypervisor which allows for better performance.

 -   Adding more ENIs won’t necessarily speed up your network throughput, but Enhanced Networking ENI will.
--   There is no extra charge for using Enhanced Networking ENI and the better network performance it provides.
-The only downside is that Enhanced Networking ENI is not available on all EC2 instance families and types.

 -   You can attach a network interface to an EC2 instance in the following ways:
     -   When it's running (hot attach)
     -   When it's stopped (warm attach)
     -   When the instance is being launched (cold attach).
 -   If an EC2 instance fails with ENI properly configured, you (or more likely,the code running on your behalf) can attach the network interface to a hot standby instance.
 Because ENI interfaces maintain their own private IP addresses, Elastic IP addresses, and MAC address, network traffic will begin to flow to the standby instance as soon as you attach the network interface on the replacement instance.
 Users will experience a brief loss of connectivity between the time the instance fails and the time that the network interface is attached to the standby instance, but no changes to the VPC route table or your DNS server are required.
--   For instances that work with Machine Learning and High Performance Computing, use EFA (Elastic Fabric Adaptor).
-EFAs accelerate the work required from the above use cases.
-EFA provides lower and more consistent latency and higher throughput than the TCP transport traditionally used in cloud-based High Performance Computing systems.
--   EFA can also use OS-bypass (on linux only) that will enable ML and HPC applications to interface with the Elastic Fabric Adaptor directly, rather than be normally routed to it through the OS.
-This gives it a huge performance increase.

 -   You can enable a VPC flow log on your network interface to capture information about the IP traffic going to and from a network interface.

 An elastic network interface is a logical networking component in a VPC that represents a virtual network card.
 It can include the following attributes: